jbuchermn/newm/README.md

 ### NixOS (work in progress)

 A PR on [nixpkgs](https://github.com/nixos/nixpkgs) is currently work in progress.
-A flkaes based installation should work however and is preferred (see also [dotfiles-nix](https://github.com/jbuchermn/dotfiles-nix)):
+A flakes based installation should work however and is preferred (see also [dotfiles-nix](https://github.com/jbuchermn/dotfiles-nix)):

 ``
 nix build "github:jbuchermn/newm#newm" --no-write-lock-file